 Gordon Dawson: September 2013 until the Spring of 2016.
 Director until he move to Alberta.
 Gordon has now returned to the Okanagan and acts our our MC at various concerts, and as a Director when Nick is unavailable.
 Thank you Gordon.

 Annabelle Redman: January 2017 found the Tune-Agers without a conductor.
 With no one immediately in sight to conduct the Tune-Agers, Annabelle, a member of the Tune-Agers for over 20 years, and the Director of the Ladies Choir, stepped in to conduct the choir until a Director could be found.
 We appreciated her leadership through this transition period.
 During that same period, Judi Ritcey took over the direction of the Tenors and Basses.

 Nick Kelly joined Tune-Agers as the Director of the Orchestra in January 2017 and he and Annabelle worked together to lead the Tune-Agers to a very successful concert in April celebrating Canada 150.

 In September of 2017, Nick agreed to become the Director of both the choir and the Orchestra.
-Nick has brought the energy of his youth, his incredible talent as a composer and his gentle hand on the pulse of the music to the TuneAgers.
-He continues to raise the Tune-Agers to new levels of musical enjoyment while making it a fun time for the group as well.
-Nick is looking forward, to next year, 2020, when the Tune-Agers will be celebrating 50 years of music-making together.
+Nick has brought the energy of his youth, his incredible talent as a composer and his gentle hand on the pulse of the music to the Tune-Agers.
+He continued to raise the Tune-Agers to new levels of musical enjoyment while making it a fun time for the group as well.